 4. Ensure that the Solution is Flexible

-As incidents of fraud continue to increase on both existing channels and new channels (such as social media), finance leaders must strengthen their detection and analytical capabilities.
-Organizations need to leverage the existing data at their disposal to improve their fraud risk management capabilities.
+As the number of fraud cases continue to increase on both existing channels and new channels (such as social media), finance leaders must strengthen their detection and analytical capabilities.
+Organizations need to leverage the existing data at their disposal to improve their fraud management capabilities.
 Challenges are getting increasingly complex, making it necessary that your risk management solution be extensible and agile with respect to accommodating new channels.

 5. Consolidate all Data Sources on a Single Platform